CubyDev/AR-MoS-The-fake-OS/README.md

 AR-MoS works on Termux Well that wouldn't make any sense why the hell you running a shell, inside of a shell?

-But However AR-MoS is currently very Lightweight since AR-MoS is currently in development
+But However AR-MoS is currently very Lightweight since AR-MoS is currently in development.

-Installation
+AR-MoS Installation

 Before downloading the latest version of AR-MoS, the requirements are: